-Progress for Kerala
+Progress for kerala

 The trend toward more female empowerment and smaller families also appears to translate to greater progress for the entire state of Kerala.
-In 2017, India's Institute for Competitiveness, in collaboration with Social Progress Imperative, released the 2022 Social Progress Index: States and Districts of India.
-The Index analyzes social progress of 28 Indian states and one Union Territory (Delhi) for the period 2005-2021 by applying their Social Progress Index framework.
+In 2017, India's Institute for Competitiveness, in collaboration with Social Progress Imperative, released the "2017 Social Progress Index: States of India."
+The Index analyzes social progress of 28 Indian states and one Union Territory (Delhi) for the period 2005-2016 by applying their Social Progress Index framework.
 Unlike economic indices, the SPI assessed the states on meeting Basic Human Needs (nutrition, medical care, sanitation, shelter and personal safety), Foundations of Wellbeing (education, communication and environmental quality), and Opportunity (personal rights and freedoms, as well as access to higher education).
 Kerala came out on top.
-In the 2017 version of this report, the authors attributed Kerala's success to implementing "systematic state investments in social sectors like education and health over a long period of time."
-11
+The Index authors attribute Kerala's success for implementing "systematic state investments in social sectors like education and health over a long period of time."